-OptaPlanner will search for the Solution with the highest Score.
-This example uses a HardSoftScore, which means OptaPlanner will look for the solution with no hard constraints broken (fulfill hardware requirements) and as little as possible soft constraints broken (minimize maintenance cost).
+OptaPlanner searches for the solution with the highest Score.
+This example uses a HardSoftScore, which means OptaPlanner looks for the solution with no hard constraints broken (fulfill hardware requirements) and as little as possible soft constraints broken (minimize maintenance cost).